 The VM-Ts were used to carry fuel tanks and other large assemblies.
 They didn't have the lift capacity to carry a fully-fitted Buran orbiter, so the Antonov aircraft design bureau began work on a Soviet counterpart to the NASA Boeing 747 SCA, derived from the An-124 "Condor" heavy cargolift transport.
 The new machine, the "An-225 Cossack", was to have six oversized turbofan engines, big twin tailfins, and would be the biggest aircraft ever built.
 The Soviets would produce two, with the first flying in 1988.

-That was followed by a launch of the full MKS shuttle system with an unmanned Buran orbiter on 15 November 1988.
+That was followed by a launch of the full MKS shuttle system with an automated Buran orbiter on 15 November 1988.
 The Buran launch was actually four years behind schedule, but of course that wasn't mentioned in Soviet press announcements.
 The entire flight lasted about three and a half hours and was automated from launch to landing, an impressive feat.
-Many of the cosmonauts had pushed for the first launch to be manned, but that was ruled out as the system was regarded as inadequately debugged.
+Many of the cosmonauts had pushed for the first launch to be crewed, but that was ruled out, the system being judged inadequately debugged.

 The chant of "the Reds are ahead" made a resurgence in the USA after a lapse of about two decades.
 Berk Breathed's popular Reagan-era comic strip BLOOM COUNTY expressed the frustration of American space enthusiasts when one of the strip's characters, boy genius Oliver Wendell Jones, fumed: "The indignity of being beaten in space ... by a country that can't build a decent ...
 TRANSISTOR RADIO!"